abdulraoufatia/DevOps-Course-Starter/README.md

 ### Running Tests

 This approach helps to identify bugs as early as possible.
-These inherent features of a DevOps testing environment contribute significantly towards improving software quality.
+These inherent features of a DevOps testing environment contribute significantly toward improving software quality.
 A third Docker stage is included describing the ability to encapsulate a complete test environment( unit, integration and end-to-end tests).

 If you have been following along, don't forget to stop the container, to stop a container you may run the following command: